 Q: What made Yaphet Kotto's portrayal of Mr. Big so significant?
 A: Yaphet Kotto brought a gravitas, intelligence, and complexity to the role of Mr. Big, challenging the typical portrayal of Bond villains as one-dimensional megalomaniacs.
 His performance offered a nuanced representation of a powerful Black character, which was a significant breakthrough for Black actors in Hollywood at the time.

 Q: Was Live and Let Die a Blaxploitation film?
 A: Live and Let Die incorporated elements of the Blaxploitation genre, such as the setting, music, and casting of Black actors.
-However, it was not a true Blaxploitation film, as it was still a James Bond film at its core and was primarily aimed at a mainstream audience.
+Still, it was not a true Blaxploitation film, as it was still a James Bond film at its core and was primarily aimed at a mainstream audience.

 Q: What criticisms has Live and Let Die faced?
 A: The film has faced criticism for its use of racial stereotypes and the appropriation of Black culture.
 Some critics have argued that the film perpetuates harmful representations of Black characters and reinforces racist tropes.

 Q: What is the legacy of Live and Let Die?
 A: The legacy of Live and Let Die is complex and multifaceted.
 While the film broke ground by casting a Black actor as a Bond villain, it also perpetuated harmful stereotypes and appropriated Black culture.
-However, Yaphet Kotto's performance as Mr. Big remains a significant achievement, demonstrating that Black actors can play complex and nuanced roles that challenge racial stereotypes.
+Still, Yaphet Kotto's performance as Mr. Big remains a significant achievement, demonstrating that Black actors can play complex and nuanced roles that challenge racial stereotypes.

 Conclusion